Between April 1, 2022 and March 31, 2023:

 We helped 553 people find their way home.

 We diverted 232 people from shelter and into their own home.

 Meals & Bagged Lunches

+We serve hundreds of meals on any given day.
 With the generous support of the community and the Calgary Food Bank, the DI offers three daily meals and bagged lunches for anyone who needs it in our emergency shelters.
-We serve hundreds of meals on any given day and are following Alberta Public Health’s COVID-19 health and safety protocols.

-We invest in a nurse-led clinic on-site and we collaborate with several local practitioners as well as Alberta Health Services and MINT Pharmacy to provide quick and accessible care to DI clients.
-During COVID-19, the health services team is also assisting with regular on-site vaccinations and testing.
+We invest in a nurse-led clinic on-site which collaborates with several local practitioners as well as Alberta Health Services and MINT Pharmacy to provide quick and accessible care to DI clients.

 We understand the complexity of experiences and the challenges of exiting homelessness, particularly for folks who have been stuck in the cycle of homelessness for a long time.
 Our housing specialists, case managers and system experts work collaboratively with other agencies and landlords to help people exit shelter and find their way home.

 Funded by the Government of Alberta and supported by the City of Calgary, the Downtown Calgary Victim Services program supports vulnerable people who have been victims of crime.
 This team acts as a liaison for their client and the justice system.

 Knowing that a large part of maintaining one’s dignity is having access to bathrooms, showers and clean clothing, we provide free hygiene services to anyone who needs it.

 The Calgary Drop-In Centre’s residential addiction treatment facilities meet the licensing requirements of Alberta’s Mental Health Services Protection Act.
 You can view our license here.